 To the best of ENTSO-E’s knowledge, and without prejudice to existing patents, the report adopts a technology-neutral stance, providing a patent-free and technology-agnostic framework for defining technical requirements for GFM capabilities for PPMs.
 This approach is intended to ensure independence from specific control implementations or manufacturer patents issued before the report’s publication date, thereby fostering an environment conducive to innovation.

-To facilitate the national implementation of NC RfG 2.0 and address stakeholders’ concerns about harmonising requirements while respecting national system needs, ENTSO-E will release an Implementation Guidance Document (IGD) proposing detailed GFM requirements after the publication of the amended NC RfG Regulation, expected in late 2025, following a delegated act of the EC.
+To facilitate the national implementation of NC RfG 2.0 and address stakeholders’ concerns about harmonising requirements while respecting national system needs, in November 2025 ENTSO-E has published the Phase II Report, a consolidated version endorsed by all participating stakeholders.
+This non-binding document provides technical guidance on GFM requirements under the draft NC RfG 2.0 and will serve as a basis for the future Implementation Guidance Document (IGD) on Grid Forming capability.

 The ENSTO-E report states that it is worth noting that GFM technical requirements as auxiliary services have been recently adopted by system operators in Great Britain (GB) and Australia.
 The National Energy System Operator (NESO) published the GB GFM Best Practice Guide in April 2023 and the Guidance Notes in September 2023 following the inclusion of GFM requirements into the GB Grid Code (GC0137 - Minimum Specification Required for Provision of GB GFM Capability), and the Australian Energy Market Operator (AEMO) released a Core Requirements Test Framework in January 2024 to complement the Voluntary Specification for GFM Inverters.
 Within the EU, at least one Member State, namely Germany, published in July 2024, a guideline document recommending requirements for an inertia market based on GFM PPMs.

-In the regulation all the connection requirements are evaluated for compliance (either by tests, simulations, or equipment certificates) at the point of connection of the PPM with the grid.
+In the regulation, all the connection requirements are evaluated for compliance (either by tests, simulations, or equipment certificates) at the point of connection of the PPM with the grid.
 In the case of GFM capability and “within the PPM’s current and energy limits, the PPM shall be capable of behaving at the terminals of the individual unit(s) as a voltage source behind an internal impedance…”.
-Therefore, technical requirements for the voltage source behaviour shall be defined at the terminal of the individual power generating unit(s), while compliance shall be verified as described in Chapter 3
+Therefore, technical requirements for the voltage source behaviour shall be defined at the terminal of the individual power generating unit(s), while compliance shall be verified as described in Chapter 3.

 Approach adopted by ENSTO-E

 The technical requirements presented in the ENSTO-E document are based on a simplified equivalent circuit representation of a generating plant and its generating unit(s).
-Figure 1 presents the equivalent circuit representation.
+Figure 7, that appears in the ENSTO-E document, presents the equivalent circuit representation.

+This represents the internal voltage phasor (amplitude, voltage phase angle and frequency) of the Thévenin source of a given generating unit and is illustrated in Figure 7.